 Sandplay therapy is a creative and effective way of working with children, young people, adults and families.
 It is widely used in counselling and mental health settings.
 Dora Kalff initially developed Jungian sandplay in the 1930’s.
 Her work is the basis of all of our courses.
 However, we also integrate skills from Gestalt sand tray, object relations, transpersonal and person-centred sandplay work.

 You can apply to become a Certified Sandplay Therapist after you successfully complete our one year’s Certificate course.
-There is no written work, instead, you are assessed in a group or individual supervision, as well as completing 50 hours of client work.
-There is also no deadline to finish these requirements.
+There is no written work, instead, you must complete 50 hours of client work and are assessed during group and individual supervision.
+You do not have to finish all of your client hours during the course.